ShahanM/subpop-miner/README.md

    subpopulation mining algorithm.
 5. **Run the algorithm**: The user can run the algorithm and receive a list of subpopulations that that are sensitive to data disclosure.

-More detail can be found in the Oganyan et al. paper (2021) [1].

-## How to cite this work?

-[1] Oganian, A., Iqbal, M. and Lesaja, G. 2021.
-Extreme value protection adjustment for different subpopulations in complex data sets.
-UNECE/Eurostat Expert Meeting on Statistical Data Confidentiality (Poland, Dec.
-2021), 14.